-Fujifilm X10 versus Olympus E-420
+Fujifilm X10 vs Olympus E-420

 The Fujifilm X10 and the Olympus E-420 are two digital cameras that were officially introduced, respectively, in September 2011 and March 2008.
 The X10 is a fixed lens compact, while the E-420 is a DSLR.
-The cameras are based on a 2/3 (X10) and a Four Thirds sensor.
-The Fujifilm has a resolution of 12 megapixel, whereas the Olympus provides 10 MP.
+The cameras are based on a 2/3 (X10) and a Four Thirds (E-420) sensor.
+The Fujifilm has a resolution of 12 megapixels, whereas the Olympus provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-420 is considerably larger (44 percent) than the Fujifilm X10.
 In this context, it is worth noting that neither the X10 nor the E-420 are weather-sealed.